FREE Uber Tax Info Pack

 - If a company or government asks you to register or to input ANY personal information be very cautious.
 Go to that company’s website and independently check it is legitimate, then login or register directly from their website.
 If you email or call them, use the contact details on their website, not on the email you received as they may be fake.

 - Remember, legitimate organisations, including the ATO, Centrelink, banks, government departments, Amazon, PayPal, Google, Apple and Facebook – will never call or email you to verify or update your personal information.
-If you recieve a request like this it is almost certainly a scam.
+If you receive a request like this it is almost certainly a scam.

 - When logging into an online account, never go there by clicking on an email or social media link.
 Instead, go your internet browser and type in the web address, use your bookmarks or favourites if you already have the site saved, or use Google.
 It’s safer to assume that email links are malicious and navigate to your accounts the long way instead.